 Dopamine withdrawal pangs.
 An empty, insecure feeling similar to hunger, identified as cravings or a ’something I must do’ feeling.

 Psychological triggers of certain external stimulus such as commercials, online browsing, telephone conversations, etc.

 Failure to understand and differentiate between these two distinct factors makes it difficult to achieve success using the willpower method, and is the reason why many who do fall into the trap again.
 Although the withdrawal pangs of dopamine don’t cause physical pain, don’t underestimate their power.
 We talk of ’hunger pains’ if going without food for a day; there might be stomach rumbles, but there isn’t any physical pain.
 Even so, hunger is a powerful force and we’re likely to become very irritable when deprived of food.
 It’s similar to when our body is craving a dopamine rush, the difference being that our body needs food, not poison.
 With the right frame of mind, withdrawal pangs are easily overcome and disappear very quickly.

 After abstaining for a few days on the willpower method, the craving for dopamine flushes soon disappears.
-It’s the second factor - brainwashing - that causes difficulty.
+It’s the second factor – brainwashing – that causes difficulty.
 The user has gotten into the habit of relieving their withdrawal pangs at certain times and occasions, which causes an association of ideas (“I’ve got a hard on, so I must watch porn.” or “I’m in bed with my laptop and I must have a session to feel happy”).
 The effect is best illustrated with an example: You have a car and the indicator is on the left, but on your next it’s on the right.
-You know it’s on the right, but for a couple of weeks you turn the windscreen wipers on when you want to indicate.
+You know it’s on the left, but for a couple of weeks you turn the windscreen wipers on when you want to indicate.